 One important reason for using underlayment under a wood floor is to even out imperfections in the subfloor, but that isn't the only reason.
-Perhaps the most important reason for using it is that underlayment provides a moisture barrier and prevents the flooring from warping.
-Underlayment also provides a sound barrier, which is useful if the floor is in an upper story, and makes the floor more comfortable for walking.
-One more thing: Underlayment provides thermal insulation, which is particularly important on the ground floor.
+Perhaps the most important reason for using it is that underlayment provides a moisture barrier and can help to prevent the flooring from warping.
+Some types of underlayment also provide a sound barrier, which is useful if the floor is in an upper story, and can make the floor more comfortable for walking.
+One more thing: Underlayment can provide thermal insulation, which is particularly important on the ground floor.
 Given all these benefits, it would be a mistake to skip the underlay.
 Professional flooring installers never do, and you shouldn't either.

 Manufacturers Require a Vapor Barrier